Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/about.md

 | **[Snipers Dream Team](servers/snipers_dream_team.md)** | A highly modded snipers game mode with unique features and gameplay mechanics.                                                                               | **jericraft.net:2307** |
 | **[Tag](servers/tag.md)**                               | A fast-paced and exciting variation of tag, where players must catch (melee) and eliminate each other in a thrilling chase.                                  | **jericraft.net:2308** |

 Each server offers a unique and custom experience, crafted to deliver the best possible gameplay.
-Whether you’re looking to compete in a classic mode or try something completely new, HSP Halo servers are ready for you.
+Whether you're looking to compete in a classic mode or try something completely new, HSP Halo servers are ready for you.
 Dive into the action and join us on any of the following servers today!